-10. Aircraft maintenance engineer licences and ratings will remain in force for a period specified therein but not exceeding 24 months from the date of issue.
-Before the expiry of this period, an application for renewal shall be submitted to the Civil Aviation Authority, and the licence may be renewed provided the applicant:
+- 10. Aircraft maintenance engineer licences and ratings will remain in force for a period specified therein but not exceeding 5 years from the date of issue.
+Before the expiry of this period, an application for renewal shall be submitted to the Civil Aviation Authority, and the licence may be renewed provided the applicant: - (a) in the preceding 24 months has exercised, for at least six months, the privileges of his licence or been engaged on comparable work; and

 - (b) is not suffering from any disability likely to adversely affect his technical skill or judgement. - 11.
-In the process of revalidation of an aircraft maintenance engineer licence by the Civil Aviation Authority, the following requirements must be taken into consideration: - (a) aircraft maintenance engineers should note that renewal of a licence which has expired cannot be back-dated and consequently any certifications made in the intervening period would be illegal; - (b) a licence which has lapsed for less than 24 months will only be renewed for a period not exceeding 24 months from the date of application for renewal, but a renewal fee for 24 months is payable; - (c) it is essential that the application for renewal is received by the Civil Aviation Authority approximately one month prior to the date of expiry of the licence; and - (d) a licence which has lapsed for more than 24 months will not be renewed without examination to determine the competency of the holder.
+In the process of renewal of an aircraft maintenance engineer licence by the Civil Aviation Authority, the following requirements must be taken into consideration: - (a) aircraft maintenance engineers should note that renewal of a licence which has expired cannot be back-dated and consequently any certifications made in the intervening period would be illegal; - (b) a licence which has lapsed for less than 24 months will only be renewed for a period not exceeding 24 months from the date of application for renewal, but a renewal fee for 24 months is payable; - (c) it is essential that the application for renewal is received by the Civil Aviation Authority approximately one month prior to the date of expiry of the licence; and - (d) a licence which has lapsed for more than 24 months will not be renewed without examination to determine the competency of the holder.
 The extent of examination is dependent upon the nature of employment of the holder since the licence has expired.